imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 Next, we verify how cache usage profiles change when random programs, closer to real-world contracts, are executed.

 For evmone the total cache effectiveness is between `3e-7` and `4.5e-6`.
-For geth ththis is between `4e-6` and `1.5e-4`.
+For geth this is between `4e-6` and `1.5e-4`.
 But note that high values are attained for 0-length programs.
 These are not 0 lengths in fact, but very short.
-For other programs the ratios significantly drop.
+For other programs, the ratios significantly drop.
 So computations are executed almost entirely in caches, also for these programs, regardless of the fact ratios rised compering to marginal programs.

 <img src="./gas_cost_estimator_doc_assets/evmone_perf_validation_total_effectiveness.png" width="425"/> <img src="./gas_cost_estimator_doc_assets/geth_perf_validation_total_effectiveness.png" width="425"/>